-- Can builds tower of four to six cubes.
+- Builds tower of four to six cubes

 - Know noticeably more words; especially names for things.
-Might start to put 2 or 3 words together.
+They might start to put 2 or 3 words together

-- Follow simple directions.
-They might start to know their colours.
+- Follow simple directions and start to know their colours

-- ‘Act out’ real situations – plays at ‘looking after’ teddies and dolls’.
+- ‘Act out’ real situations – like playing ‘looking after teddies or dolls’

-- Focus on their own wants and needs – tantrums when it doesn’t go as their way.
+- Focus on their own wants and needs – and have tantrums when it doesn’t go as their way

 - Know their important family group.

-The pre-school years are a time when your little one is learning so many skills and having a lot of new experiences.
+The pre-school years are a time when your little one is learning many new skills and having a lot of new experiences.
 They want to do more and more for themselves.

-- Get dressed with a bit of help.
-Can use zippers, buckles, and buttons.
+- Get dressed with a bit of help using zips buckles and buttons

-- May be on the way to being toilet trained.
+- Be on the way to being toilet trained

-- Steer push along toys.
-Can pour from one container to another.
+- Steer push along toys and pour from one container to another

 - Know to be careful on stairs/near cooker.

-- Can stand on one foot for five seconds.
-Hop and jump.
+- Stand on one foot for about five seconds and be able to hop

-- Count to three.
-Tells age by holding up fingers.
+- Count to three and tell their age by holding up fingers

 - Understand turn-taking.

-- Hop on one foot, and skip alternating feet, balance on one leg for ten seconds.
+- Hop on one foot, skip alternating feet and balance on one leg for ten seconds

-- Get dressed apart from back buttons and shoe tying.
+- Get themselves dressed but still need help with back buttons and shoe tying

-- Count five to ten objects.
-Know colours.
+- Count five to ten objects and know colours

-- Have a good imagination.
-Like silly rhymes, sounds, names, etc.
+- Have a good imagination, like silly rhymes, sounds and names

-- Begin to have a sense of time.
-Like yesterday, tomorrow, and how long an hour is, etc.
+- Begin to have a sense of time - like yesterday, tomorrow, and how long an hour is

-- Begins to be more logical with their thinking.
+- Begin to be more logical with their thinking

 - Be more able to think about how others feel.

 This can be a tricky stage of development for children.
 Some of the milestones are about the steady move towards independence.
-This can sometimes feel like a ‘move away’ from your special relationship.
+This can sometimes feel like a ‘move away’.